fc-io/working-with-alvis-from-ki/README.md

 Hopefully, helpful info for budding AI researchers at KI.

 This is for doing interactive development.
-These instructions are not for you if you need long running jobs or already have an establised use case.
+These instructions are not for you if you need long-running jobs or already have an established use case.

 ## Get Access